-Language: The language of the Quiripi tribes of Western Connecticut and southern Long Island has been extinct for more than two centuries, and we have only
+Language: The language of the Quiripi tribes of Western Connecticut and southern Long Island has been extinct for more than two centuries.

 four recorded samples of the language remaining.
 Because those samples are small and erratically spelled, it is difficult to tell whether the languages

 of the Quinnipiac, Wampano, Unquachog, and Naugatuck tribes were identical to each other, related but distinct languages, or dialects of a single language.

 Most linguists believe they were dialects of a single language, which they refer to as Wampano, Quiripi-Naugatuck-Unquachog, or just Quiripi.